-He has an extensive musical experience covering fifty years of professional playing, working alongside some of the country's most respected instrumentalists and performing across a broad range of styles and genres, from big band jazz and dance orchestra, to symphony orchestra, theatre and solo recitals.
+He has an extensive musical experience covering over fifty years of professional playing, working alongside some of the country's most respected instrumentalists and performing across a broad range of styles and genres, from big band jazz and dance orchestra, to symphony orchestra, theatre and solo recitals.
 Working in numerous orchestras and ensembles in concert halls, recording studios, theatres, nightclubs, hotels, ballrooms and cathedrals.

 Numbered among these are:-

 Royal Liverpool Philharmonic Orchestra - Million-Airs Big Band and Million-Airs Concert Orchestra (formed from the original Syd Lawrence Orchestra) - Mantovani Orchestra - Manchester Sinfonia - Atarah ben Tovim - Tower & Empress Ballroom Orchestras, Blackpool - Tony Hatch Orchestra - All-Stars Big Band - English Philharmonic Orchestra, along with invitations from the Syd Lawrence Orchestra, BBC Northern Radio Orchestra (formerly NDO), and a wide variety of freelance orchestras and ensembles.

 Performing regularly in recording studios, theatres, both provincial and London’s West End, and most of the major concert halls and theatres throughout the U.K., too numerous to list completely, they include:-